Sharath Kamal to Manika Batra, table tennis stars who spun India’s fortunes

 Incidentally, the Commonwealth Games has been Sharath Kamal’s favourite competition with as many as eight medals from three editions.

-The Indian TT player also has two Asian Games bronze medals to his name and won his second ITTF Pro Tour title just before the COVID-19 pandemic suspended the season in 2020.
+The Indian TT player also has two Asian Games bronze medals to his name and won his second ITTF Pro Tour title at the Oman Open just before the COVID-19 pandemic suspended the season in 2020.

 He is among the latest names in the Indian table tennis circuit to make an impact.
 Along with Sharath Kamal, Sathiyan Gnanasekaran has been one to watch out for every time an international table tennis competition rolls out.